 When the lockdown came, I decided, for various reasons, not to rush to immediate commentary via a blog or social media.
 It didn’t feel like the right way to respond, or one that was especially needed amid the din of hot takes and daily briefings and online-everything.
 I went home and I stayed home.
 I’ve read a lot of books and enjoyed the rare luxury of growing my nails long.

 Sometime in August, most likely, I will return to work.
+[Update: well, that didn’t happen.
+I fell pregnant and returned to work in October 2021.]
 It may be a bit sooner or later, depending on government guidance.
 And while it will be a return, it will also be something new, both for me and my clients.
 New measures taken to keep everyone safe, new hours and availability (which may initially be restricted), but also new ways of practising Rolfing, including online movement education and embodiment coaching.
 On the infection control front, I’ve already bought air purifiers, face masks and visors, bottles of hand sanitiser, etc. Sessions will be spaced further apart, giving more time to clean between sessions and change the air, and initial consultations may be moved online so that you can talk to me about your objectives free from the encumbrance of face masks.
 I’ll be posting more about the specific new measures in due course.

 What I’m more excited about is the opportunity to work in new ways.
 Ida Rolf characterised Rolfing as education rather than therapy, and educational in the true and old sense of a drawing forth of a person’s potential in every aspect of life: physically, emotionally; even spiritually.
 Rolfing is a fantastically effective physiotherapy, but that’s only a part of it.
 The true achievements of Rolfing are increased adaptability, resilience, self-regulation, and appropriate relationship.